researchstudio-sat/webofneeds/documentation/protocol/messages.md

 | `msg:respondingTo`| used in response messages to link to the message being responded to |
 | `msg:respondingToMesageType`| used in response messages to indicate the type of message being responded to |

-Not all properties are used in all message types.
-The definition of mandatory and optional properties per type can be found in [WonMessageType.java](webofneeds/won-core/src/main/java/won/protocol/message/WonMessageType.java)

-The envelope graph contains a the name of the graph, i.e. `[message-uri]#envelope` as a resource that is defined to be a subgraph of the message.

 ## Content
 The content of a WoN message may contain arbitrary RDF triples, with only one exception: the message namespace (default prefix `msg:`)